oils-for-unix/oils/doc/syntax-feelings.md

 ## Appendix: Table of Sigil Pairs

 This table is mainly for YSH language designers.
-Many constructs aren't implemented, but we reserve space for them.
+Some constructs aren't implemented, but we reserve space for them.
 The [Oils Reference](ref/index.html) is more complete.